yogeshmishra/dataviscourse15-hw-mishra-yogesh/hw5/readme.md

 *Due: Friday, October 23, 11:59 pm.
 Value: 6%*

 This homework consists of your final project proposal.
-You can find details about the project proposal on the [course website website](http://dataviscourse.net/2015/project/).
+You can find details about the project proposal on the [course website](http://dataviscourse.net/2015/project/).
 Your proposal consists of two parts:

 1. The project data form that can be [filled out here](https://docs.google.com/forms/d/10_uzWOpvTLqs4759WBeZagp-Ig7J6fLKYtDM8Y2Juvw/viewform).
 2. The proposal document, [see guidelines](http://dataviscourse.net/2015/project/#proposal).